azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 #### Sentiment Analysis

-1. What service would you recommend AdventureWorks capitalize on in order to scalably apply a sentiment score to each message as it enters the system?
+1. What service would you recommend First Up Consultants capitalize on in order to scalably apply a sentiment score to each message as it enters the system?

     The Text Analytics API, part of Microsoft Cognitive Services.